dazinator/dazinator.github.io/source/_posts/2015-02-26-how-far-does-the-xrm-sdk-s-bulkrequestmessage-get-you.md

 2. An UpdateRequestMessage(to update the contact)
 3. A DeleteRequestMessage

-It seems like this is a good fit between SQL and the BulkRequest message.
+It seems like this is a good fit between SQL and usage of a BulkRequestMessage.

 ## The boat is now heading towards the open ocean
 Let's add a bit of complexity to the previous T-SQL - consider this: